-It has to fit in two viewing modes: with and without video screen
+The tagging panel has to fit two viewing modes: with and without video screen

-Compliance officers usually watch the films playing on a separate screen (like watching movies in a cinema).
+Compliance officers usually watch the films on a separate screen (like watching movies in a cinema).

-But for some occasions, they need to work only with their laptop and view the film on the compliance tool while adding tags.
+But for some occasions, they need to work on their laptop and view the films on the compliance tool while adding tags.

 Dropdown shouldn't cover the video screen